 07. Optimize and improve

 Now that you know which metrics to look at, it’s time to use those numbers to improve your future email blast campaigns.
-Be sure to take note of the success of each email you send.
+Be sure to take note of the success of each email you send (as well as overarching strategies, like drip campaigns).
 Which emails have an open rate or click rate above your typical average?
 On the flip side, are there any emails whose metrics are especially low?

 The most important thing to remember is that successful email blasts are a product of experimentation and adaptation.
 You’ll always need to tweak and tailor your email campaigns based on the data so that they become a welcome presence in your subscribers’ inboxes.